 Pothos plants are some of the easiest plants to propagate.
 They are hardy, grow quickly, and grow well in water which makes them ideal for propagation by stem cuttings.
+My favourite way to propagate pothos is in water, although they can also be propagated in soil or in sphagnum moss.

 If you haven’t propagated a plant before it can feel intimidating the first time around.
 Chopping up your plants is definitely nerve wracking – but I promise that propagating pothos is easy and it has a high success rate.